-The red variety comes from France, Synonyms are Bourdalès, Franc Noir, Gamay de Châtillon, Gamay Groslot, Grolleau de Cinq-Mars, Grolleau des Mahe, Grolleau de Touraine, Grolleau de Tours, Grolleau de Tours, Groslot, Groslot de Vallères, Groslot Noir, Moinard and Pineau de Saumur , Despite seemingly suggestive synonyms, she must not with the varieties Gamay or Gascon (Franc Noir).
-According to done in 2004 DNA analysis it is one of the many direct descendants of the variety Gouais blanc; the second parent is unknown. color mutations are Grolleau Blanc (without meaning) and Grolleau Gris,
+The red grape variety comes from France, Synonyms are Bourdalès, Franc Noir, Gamay de Châtillon, Gamay Groslot, Grolleau de Cinq-Mars, Grolleau des Mahé, Grolleau de Touraine, Grolleau de Tourraine, Grolleau de Tours, Groslot, Groslot de Vallères, Groslot Noir, Moinard and Pineau de Saumur , Despite apparently suggestive synonyms, she is not allowed to use the varieties Gamay or Gascon (Franc Noir) can be confused.
+According to 2004 DNA analysis it is one of the many direct descendants of the variety Gouais Blanc; the second parent is unknown. color mutations are Grolleau Blanc (meaningless) and Grolleau Gris,

-After A. Bouchard, the variety was in 1810 by a winemaker named Lothion in the municipality Mazières-de Touraine west of Tours in today's area Touraine planted.
-The high yielding vine is prone to Flavescence dorée and Black spots disease, It produces bright red, acidified wines and is mainly used for the production of rosé wines.
-It is mainly at the Loire grown where they are in the rosé wines of the appellations Anjou (Capitals), Saumur and Touraine is allowed.
-In 2010, the variety only covered 2,350 hectares in France; By the end of the 1950s, it had been over 28,000 hectares.
+According to A. Bouchard, the variety was grown in 1810 by a winemaker named Lothion in the municipality of Mazières-de Touraine west of Tours in what is now the area Touraine planted.
+The productive vine is susceptible to Flavescence doree and Black spots disease, It produces light red, acidic wines and is mainly used for the production of rosé wines.
+It is mainly on the Loire grown where they are in the rosé appellations Anjou (Capitals), Saumur and Touraine is allowed.
+In 2010 the variety only occupied 2,350 hectares in France; At the end of the 1950s there were still over 28,000 hectares.

 Source : Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012